bsoung/casts/README.md

 [Try it here!](https://casts-bs.herokuapp.com/)

 Sometimes Heroku has a hiccup and it may affect this app.
-Check the their status if something is wrong by going here: https://status.heroku.com/
+Check their status if something is wrong by going here: https://status.heroku.com/

 ## Motivation